cogeotiff/rio-tiler/README.md

 img = array_to_img(tile, mask=mask) # this returns a pillow image
 ```

-Get WGS84 bounds for a Landsat scene.
+Get bounds for a Landsat scene (WGS84).

 ```
 from rio_tiler import landsat8